timothyas/rc-gfd/README.md

 ## Quick TODO

 - "Appendix" figures:
-    - [ ] For adjacency and input normalization, figure from new experiment running
+    - [x] For adjacency and input normalization, figure from new experiment running
     - [ ] For data normalization, could use `svd` runs with the different normalization strategies
     - [ ] Decide on hand waviness of tavgmisfit... change equations in training subsection
+    - [ ] Figure out why larger than 500 reservoir size is not working
+    - [ ] Re-run 12D L96 case with no training spinup...

 ## Reading list